Download pdf version

 • R Markdown Reference Guide

-These documents together with the material presented in publications & textbooks will provide the basis to design your bioinformatic tutorials.
+These documents together with the material presented in course resources will provide the basis to design your bioinformatics tutorials.

 Please find below two documents providing a comprehensive introduction to R:

-There will not be any classical exams in this course, but we will rather focus on developing theoretical and bioinformatic skills and applying those to your research.
-In this context, each student will be asked to produce a bioinformatic tutorial and teach it to their peers (see PART 2).
+There will not be any classical exams in this course, but we will rather focus on developing theoretical and bioinformatics skills and applying those to your research.
+In this context, each student will be asked to produce a bioinformatics tutorial and teach it to their peers (see Course Content - PART 2).
 Each student will also be tasked to produce a report (tailored to their thesis project or a publication) and present their results and conclusions in class.

-Students will be graded based on the following four tasks:
+Students will be graded on the following four mandatory assessments:

-• Produce an individual report on thesis project/publication (200 points).
+3. Produce an individual report on their thesis project or a related publication (200 points).

-• One oral presentation on thesis project/publication (100 points).
+4. Deliver an oral presentation on their thesis project or publication (100 points).

-Exams are summing to a total of 550 points and Table 12.1 exhibits the grading scale applied in this course.
+These assessments total 550 points.
+Table 10.1 shows the grading scale used in this course.

 Percentage Grade